snotskie/ttrpg/md/index.md

 Some campaigns or sessions may involve the player characters summoning, rallying, or inspiring allies to face off against an opposing side's summoned, rallied, or inspired allies&mdash;such as soldiers in your command, athletes you are coaching, creature companions you have befriended, knights dueling as your champions, spirits you are channeling, or spectral monsters you've summoned by playing music so well!

 - **Setup:** You, your allies, and your opponents do not have a position.
 Instead, both sides begin the Endeavor with two "summons" on their side at position $0$.
 A "summon" is a character or other entity you have summoned to your side for the Endeavor, and a "summoner" is any character or group summoning others to their side.
-A summon is a character for the sake of wording in the rules, and generally a summon is considered to have existed before they were summoned to your side&mdash;"being summoned" just places them into the game's evolving story.
+Generally a summon is considered to have existed before they were summoned to your side&mdash;"being summoned" just places them into the game's evolving story.
-- **Goal:** You win when your summons activate enough victory buttons or when captured enough of opposing summons.
+- **Goal:** You win when your summons activate enough victory buttons or captured enough opposing summons.

 *Continued on next page.*

 ---
 <!-- _class: rules -->

-- **Actions:** There are a number of actions that summons and summoners may choose from during the Endeavor, described in the Summon Action and Summoner Action tables below.
+- **Actions:** There are a number of actions that summons and summoners may choose from during the Endeavor, described in the Summon Actions and Summoner Actions tables below.
 At GM discretion, some summons' Abilities may grant them additional actions.
-- **Buttons:** Some Clash Endeavors begin with a number of victory buttons, described in the Button table below.
+- **Buttons:** Some Clash Endeavors begin with a number of victory buttons, described in the Clash Buttons table below.

 #### Summon Actions